calmjs/calmjs.parse/README.rst

 Installation
 ------------

-The following command may be executed to source the |calmjs.parse| wheel from PyPI for installation into the current Python environment.
+The following command may be executed to source the latest stable version of |calmjs.parse| wheel from PyPI for installation into the current Python environment.

 .. code:: sh